pro-vision/fe-tools/packages/vscode-pv-handlebars-language-server/README.md

 This Language Server provides

-- autocomplete functionality for partials and their parameters, helpers, data objects
+- autocomplete functionality for partials and their parameters, helpers, data objects, css classes.
-- goto definition for partials, partial parameters and local handlebars helpers
+- goto definition for partials, partial parameters, local handlebars helpers and css classes.

 ## Example